My Three Angels (play): Films

 The 1955 movie We're No Angels was based upon My Three Angels.
 The original play is fairly similar to the film, but the main difference is that in the play the three prisoners are not escapees; they are working on the warden's house with repairs.

 The play was adapted for Australian TV in 1962.

 The 1989 movie We're No Angels, starring Robert De Niro, Sean Penn, and Demi Moore uses elements of the core story as well.
 So does the 1993 movie Ore-tachi wa tenshi janai 俺達は天使じゃない by Takashi Miike, starring Ren Ōsugi, Junji Inagawa and Makiko Kuno.

+The 1989 version changes the setting to Great Depression era USA set in the 1930s.